Détail de l'auteur

 [article]

-Titre : Impact of the arc length on GNSS analysis results Type de document : Article/Communication Auteurs : Simon Lutz, Auteur ; Michael Meindl, Auteur ; Peter Steigenberger, Auteur ; Gerhard Beutler, Auteur ; Krzysztof Sosnica, Auteur ; Stefan Schaer, Auteur ; Rolf Dach, Auteur ; Daniel Arnold, Auteur ; Daniela Thaller, Auteur ; Adrian Jäggi, Auteur Année de publication : 2016 Article en page(s) : pp 365 - 378 Note générale : bibliographie Langues : Anglais (eng) Descripteur : [Termes descripteurs IGN] géocentre
+Titre : Impact of the arc length on GNSS analysis results Type de document : Article/Communication Auteurs : Simon Lutz, Auteur ; Michael Meindl, Auteur ; Peter Steigenberger, Auteur ; Gerhard Beutler, Auteur ; Krzysztof Sosnica, Auteur ; Stefan Schaer, Auteur ; Rolf Dach, Auteur ; Daniel Arnold, Auteur ; Daniela Thaller, Auteur ; Adrian Jäggi, Auteur Année de publication : 2016 Article en page(s) : pp 365 - 378 Note générale : bibliographie Langues : Anglais (eng) Descripteur : [Termes IGN] géocentre

-[Termes descripteurs IGN] mouvement du pôle
+[Termes IGN] mouvement du pôle

-[Termes descripteurs IGN] orientation de la Terre
+[Termes IGN] orientation de la Terre

 [Vedettes matières IGN] Traitement de données GNSSRésumé : (auteur) Homogeneously reprocessed combined GPS/GLONASS 1- and 3-day solutions from 1994 to 2013, generated by the Center for Orbit Determination in Europe (CODE) in the frame of the second reprocessing campaign REPRO-2 of the International GNSS Service, as well as GPS- and GLONASS-only 1- and 3-day solutions for the years 2009 to 2011 are analyzed to assess the impact of the arc length on the estimated Earth Orientation Parameters (EOP, namely polar motion and length of day), on the geocenter, and on the orbits.
 The conventional CODE 3-day solutions assume continuity of orbits, polar motion components, and of other parameters at the day boundaries.
 An experimental 3-day solution, which assumes continuity of the orbits, but independence from day to day for all other parameters, as well as a non-overlapping 3-day solution, is included into our analysis.
 The time series of EOPs, geocenter coordinates, and orbit misclosures, are analyzed.
 The long-arc solutions were found to be superior to the 1-day solutions: the RMS values of EOP and geocenter series are typically reduced between 10 and 40 %, except for the polar motion rates, where RMS reductions by factors of 2–3 with respect to the 1-day solutions are achieved for the overlapping and the non-overlapping 3-day solutions.
 In the low-frequency part of the spectrum, the reduction is even more important.
 The better performance of the orbits of 3-day solutions with respect to 1-day solutions is also confirmed by the validation with satellite laser ranging.
-Numéro de notice : A2016-250 Affiliation des auteurs : non IGN Thématique : POSITIONNEMENT Nature : Article nature-HAL : ArtAvecCL-RevueIntern DOI : 10.1007/s00190-015-0878-1 date de publication en ligne : 24/12/2015 En ligne : https://doi.org/10.1007/s00190-015-0878-1 Format de la ressource électronique : URL article Permalink : https://documentation.ensg.eu/index.php?lvl=notice_display&id=80758
+Numéro de notice : A2016-250 Affiliation des auteurs : non IGN Thématique : POSITIONNEMENT Nature : Article nature-HAL : ArtAvecCL-RevueIntern DOI : 10.1007/s00190-015-0878-1 Date de publication en ligne : 24/12/2015 En ligne : https://doi.org/10.1007/s00190-015-0878-1 Format de la ressource électronique : URL article Permalink : https://documentation.ensg.eu/index.php?lvl=notice_display&id=80758

-in Journal of geodesy > vol 90 n° 4 (April 2016) . - pp 365 - 378[article]
+in Journal of geodesy > vol 89 n° 8 (August 2015) . - pp 775 - 791[article]